Ian Munro (director): Television films

-Children's TV
+Children's television

-As he began his own family, Munro became interested in children’s programming.
-His first children’s television production was Johnson & Friends which he co-created with Ron Saunders and John Patterson for Film Australia.
+As he began his own family, Munro became interested in children's programming.
+His first children's television production was Johnson & Friends which he co-created with Ron Saunders and John Patterson for Film Australia.
 It was immensely successful across the world and screened in over 50 territories on various networks including the BBC in the United Kingdom, TV Cultura in Brazil, Fuji TV in Japan and the Fox Children's Network in the US.
 The series was nominated for two International Emmy Awards and as a result of the success of this series, Ian went on to direct just about every top Australian pre-school television program, including; Play School, Hi-5, Bananas in Pyjamas, Giggle and Hoot, Raggs, Jay's Jungle, Magical Tales, New MacDonald's Farm, Cushion Kids, Boffins and Magic Mountain.

 The American version of Hi-5 was also directed by Ian for Discovery Kids – it too was nominated for an Emmy Award.
-The sell-out live Hi-5 stage show Munro directed won the first Helpman Award for Best Children’s Presentation.
+The sell-out live Hi-5 stage show Munro directed won the first Helpman Award for Best Children's Presentation.
 Ian also became Series Producer of Hi-5 in Australia.
 In later years, the children's series Toybox and Pipsqueaks were co-created, produced and directed by Ian Munro.

 Munro's directing credits include programming for older kids as well; with the Australian/German co-productions Backyard Science and Kid Detectives and Nickelodeon’s series Camp Orange.
 The international co-production Quest (China Central Television, ABC and Beyond International) was shot throughout Australia and China.

-Munro also turned his hand to children’s game shows, co-creating, producing and directing Lab Rats Challenge, which gained many international sales as well as screenings on three Australian TV Networks.
+Munro also turned his hand to children's game shows, co-creating, producing and directing Lab Rats Challenge, which gained many international sales as well as screenings on three Australian TV Networks.

-Munro is regarded as one of Australia’s most successful directors in the field of children’s television.
+Munro is regarded as one of Australia's most successful directors in the field of children's television.

 Personal life

-In 2019, Munro suffered Heart Failure with serious complications.
+In 2019, Munro suffered heart failure with serious complications.
 He had multiple cardiac arrests and was shocked back to life over 200 times.
 To the astonishment of his medical team, he survived.